| | The Music of the Spheres

 three one-eyed Cyclopes sons, and named them Brontes, Steropes and

 Arges.
 They made heaven's thunderbolts.
+Finally they gave birth

 to three sons who each had a hundred arms and fifty heads.
 They